elonliar/ElonLiar/README.md

 occur during each trade: Reflection, LP Acquisition, and Burn.

 ## Community Driven
-Australian Safe Shepherd is a community driven and fair launch token.
+ELONLIAR is a community driven and fair launch token.

 ## Automatic LP
 Every trade contributes toward automatically generating liquidity locked inside PancakeSwap.

 ## Coin Rewards
-Holders earn passive rewards through static reflection while watching their balance of $ASS grow indefinitely.
+Holders earn passive rewards through static reflection while watching their balance of $ELONLIAR grow indefinitely.

 ## Coin Rocket
 `1M Holders` achievement we're going to accomplish in only 99 days!
 Our community is relentless and cannot be stopped.